swiftlang/swift-evolution/proposals/0000-map-sorting.md

 #### `people.sort(by: { $0.age }, using: <)`

 The `by` label is a perfect candidate to describe the yielded metric used to sort the sequence. `using`, on its turn, is just as fitting for a predicate or an operator.
 The pair in question is perhaps the only one that always boils down to a proper sentence - «*Sort-ed **by** a metric **using** a predicate*».
 Nevertheless, the author is convinced in the superior importance of preserving API uniformity and consistency with existing API the Standard Library developers have worked so hard to keep.
-We must be especially careful in this regard with ABI Stability in action, permanently precluding any amendments to public API signatures.
+With ABI Stability kicking in, we no longer have an opportunity for amendments to public API signatures and must be especially careful in this regard.